Run a Weighted Ensemble MD Simulation

 Monitoring a Weighted Ensemble MD Simulation (Optional)

-You can keep track of the progress of your simulation job by checking the number of records in the output dataset, which equals to the number of weighted ensemble iterations that have been run.
-Alternatively, you can inspect the dataset as a SPREADSHEET in the Analyze page:
+You can keep track of the progress of your simulation job by checking the number of records in the output dataset, which equals the number of weighted ensemble iterations that have been run.
+Alternatively, you can inspect the dataset on the Spreadsheet Panel in the Analyze page.

-In the snapshot above you can see that Iteration Number (highlighted by a red box) is currently at 4 indicating the number of completed iterations to date.
-The Maximum Iteration Number field (highlighted by a blue box) keeps track to the total number of iterations for the simulation to complete.
-The Mode Numbers field indicate the modes that were chosen as the input progress coordinates.
+In Figure 5, you can see that Iteration Number (highlighted by a red box) is currently at 4, indicating the number of completed iterations to date.
+The Maximum Iteration Number column (highlighted by a blue box) keeps track to the total number of iterations for the simulation to complete.
+The Mode Numbers field indicates the modes that were chosen as the input progress coordinates.

-You can also inspect a few summary statistics during the course of the simulation using the SCATTER plot in the Analyze page.
-This can be achieved by setting the x-axis to Iteration Number and y-axis to another column, such as Segment Count, Wall Clock Time, or CPU Time.
+You can also inspect a few summary statistics during the course of the simulation using the Scatter plot in the Analyze page.
+Set the x-axis to Iteration Number and the y-axis to another column, such as Segment Count, Wall Clock Time, or CPU Time.

 Continue a Weighted Ensemble MD Simulation (Optional)

-To continue the weighted ensemble simulation, click on the blue navigation side bar Floe tab and then click on the Floes tab at the top of the page.
-Filter the Packages - OpenEye Cryptic Pocket Detection Floes and select the Continue a Weighted Ensemble MD Simulation floe.
-Click the blue LAUNCH FLOE button.
+To continue the weighted ensemble simulation, navigate to the the Floes tab on the Floe page.
+Under Packages, select OpenEye Cryptic Pocket Detection Floes, and select the Continue a Weighted Ensemble MD Simulation Floe.
+Click the “Launch Floe” button.

-This will open the floe options page.
-Select the output collection from the previous floe as the Input Data - Collection to this floe.
+This will open the Job Form.
+Select the output collection from the previous floe as the Collection parameter.
 Note that this floe will append data to the input collection.
-Input a value of 5 for Weighted Ensemble Parameters - Additional Iterations.
+Input a value of 5 for the Additional Iterations parameter.